 The city's urban layout flows from its central core, built around the Republic Square and Opera House, expanding outwards into various districts.
 The Hrazdan Gorge, a natural canyon running through the city, has a refreshing contrast to the urban landscape, offering parks and a natural boundary to some areas.
-This geographical diversity means that within the city limits, one moves from bustling city squares to tranquil riverine paths swiftly.
+This geographical diversity means that within the city limits, one moves from busy city squares to tranquil riverine paths swiftly.
 The surrounding landscape features rolling hills, fertile plains, and in the distance, the rugged peaks of the Lesserer Caucasus Mountains, home to many of Armenia's historic monasteries plus natural marvels.
-This setting makes Yerevan a fine base for exploring the diverse landscapes of the nation, from high-altitude lakes to ancient forests, all within a reasonable drive.
-The city's location also places it in a seismically active zone, a geological reality that shaped some of its historical architecture and town planning, though modern construction adheres to strict safety standards.
+This setting makes Yerevan a fine base for exploring the diverse landscapes of the nation, from a high point-altitude lakes to ancient forests, all within a reasonable drive.
+The city's location also places it in a seismically active zone, a geological reality that shaped some of its heritage architecture and town planning, though modern construction adheres to strict safety standards.

 Yerevan carries a history spanning nearly three millennia, making it older than Rome.
 Its founding dates back to 782 BC, when the Urartian king Argishti I built the fortress of Erebuni, from which the city derives its modern name.
 This ancient past is visible in archaeological finds and in the enduring spirit of its people.
 Throughout its long history, Yerevan withstood numerous invasions and intervals of foreign rule, including Persian, Ottoman, and Russian empires.
-Each era left its mark regarding the city’s architecture, culture, and customs, forming an unique synthesis of influences.
+Each era left its mark regarding the city’s architecture, culture, and customs, creating an unique synthesis of influences.

 Yerevan has a memorable experience for any traveler.
 It combines the relaxed pace of an European city with the warmth of Caucasian hospitality.
-The city center is easily walkable, inviting uncovering of its many attractions on foot.
+The city center is easily walkable, inviting discovery of its many attractions on foot.
 Art and culture flourish here, from the contemporary art installations at the Cascade Complex to the ancient manuscripts housed in the Matenadaran.

 The city's central hub, famous for its singing fountains.